leemac/leemac.github.io/_posts/2017-02-01-gardenrr-preview.md

 ---
 layout: post
-title: Project Preview - Gardenrr Android App
+title: Gardenrr - Progress of the Android App
 ---

 I've been working on a small project called [Gardenrr.com](http://gardenrr.com) for the past 2 years or so on and off.
 Lately I've been getting back into it with Winter in full swing here in the Boston area.

-Anyways, below are some screenshots of what I have thus far.
+Anyways, below are some screenshots of what I have thus far (it's far from finished).
 I've gotten pretty far and I'm happy with the results.
-I'm hoping to throw this on the market soon with Spring around the corner.
+I'm hoping to throw this on the market with Spring around the corner.
 It connects to my server which hosts the app server (Django/Python).
 The main web app will come soon after, I think the mobile app will be useful, so I'm giving this some love first.

 Tech Stack: